Common problems and how to resolve them

 How do I apply for an advance payment or financial support while my UC claim is pending?

 Apply for an advance payment as soon as possible after you claim UC.
-Your regular UC payments will be reduced until the advance payment has been fully paid off – usually three months.
+Your regular UC payments will be reduced until the advance payment has been fully paid off – usually within six months.

 You can claim an advance payment up to three days prior to your first UC payment being made.